Chalk home page

 Incremental queries are useful for ingesting immutable tables or queries, like event tables or logs.
 This type of data is frequently found in the offline context, as it represents logs of real-time events.

 Imagine you have a login events table, where you keep track of login attempts to your website.
-You can ingest this table as follows:
+You can ingest this table with a SQL file resolver as follows:

 incremental_query.chalk.sql